STANDARD TOUR PROGRAM #009

 Day 3 - Lima/Arequipa

 Transfer to the airport for your flight to Arequipa.
-On arrival in Arequipa, transfer to selected hotel.
 Know as the “White City”, Arequipa is located in southern Peru at an elevation of approximately 7,500 feet and is surrounded by the towering peaks of El Misti, Chachani, and Picchu Picchu.
-Afternoon guided tour to visit the 16th century Santa Catalina Convent.
-We include the Plaza de Armas, one of the most beautiful in all Peru, the Cathedral and San Francisco churches.
-Overnight.
+Afternoon half-day Arequipa city tour & Santa Catalina convent.
+We visit the Plaza de Armas (the main square), one of the most beautiful in all Peru, Arequipa Cathedral, La Compañia Church and the 16th century Santa Catalina Convent.
+Completely closed to outside visitors for almost 400 years this magnificent convent has been the scene of many historic and religious events and adventures.
+For centuries, nuns lived their whole lives here isolated from the rest of the world.
+Overnight at selected hotel.
 (B)

 Day 4 - Arequipa/Colca Canyon